sga-noud/adaptive-mushroom/README.md

               - active-view: home  # Edit to the active dashboard view
         card_mod:
           style: |
+            # The sticky position doesn't work with Decluttering card, so you have to add the CSS here
+            # If you don't use the UI you can use YAML anchors instead
             :host {
               z-index: 4;
               position: sticky !important;